Lumavate-Team/documentation/docs/3-platform.rst

 Why you should care
 ^^^^^^^^^^^^^^^^^^^
-Anyone who is developing :ref:`microservices` will need to understand how the databases work and what information they want to collect and distribute.
-However, people developing other :ref:`tools` should keep in mind what these databases offer them in terms of customizability and dynamic configuration as only compatible :ref:`microservices` and :ref:`component-sets` will be able to use the :ref:`microservices` database.
+Anyone who is developing :ref:`microservices <microservices>` will need to understand how the databases work and what information they want to collect and distribute.
+However, people developing other :ref:`tools <tools>` should keep in mind what these databases offer them in terms of customizability and dynamic configuration as only compatible :ref:`microservices <microservices>` and :ref:`component-sets <component-sets>` will be able to use the :ref:`microservices <microservices>` database.